-If you do a quick search on Pinterest for vegan salad dressing recipes, you’ll find anything from Italian and balsamic vinaigrettes to Ranch and Caesar.
+If you do a quick search on Pinterest for homemade vegan salad dressings, you’ll find anything from Italian and balsamic vinaigrette to Ranch and Caesar.
 But if you’re anything like me (read: looking for the quickest, least labor- or ingredient-intensive recipes), you’ll quickly find a few not very pleasing tendencies in most of homemade vegan dressing recipes:

 – Most recipes make too much dressing.
 What if you can’t use up a whole jar of this particular salad dressing flavor within a week?
 It’s no fun watching a lot of good ingredients go to waste.

 – A lot of recipes require a good blender, especially if any nuts or seeds are involved.
 Even if you do have one of those, you still may have less than satisfactory results if you decide to halve the recipe – most regular-sized blenders will laugh at you if you’re trying to make 3 Tbsp of salad dressing.

 – If a recipe includes nuts or seeds, it’s going to be loaded with fat.
 Yes, the fat from seeds and nuts is way healthier than, say, bacon grease (sorry piggies!), but add a generous amount of a fatty dressing to your salad, top it with some avocado slices and an additional handful of slivered almonds or toasted pumpkin seeds, and before you know it, you’ll have another calorie bomb on your table.

 So what’s the solution for people who want quick and healthy, oil-free vegan salad dressing recipes that only yield enough for a salad RIGHT NOW, and not a whole jar that will inevitably go to waste a week later?